PBRjr/obsidian-eberron-notes/Campaign Notes/Story/All Arcs.md

 	- [ ] Draven learns of his upbringing and his downfall
 	- [ ] Bjorn learns of his brother's corruption
 - [ ] **Completion point:** Confrontation with Hrothgar

+#### Character Arcs
+##### Bjorn "Bearwolf" Ulfr
+- *Actualization.* Bjorn seeks to retake his position as the leader of the Stormpeak Clan and deal with his brother Hrothgar.
+- *Prerequisites.*
+	- [ ] The party learns of the effects that the [[Fractured Khyber Dragonshard]] can have on someone when they are born/die near one.
+	- [ ] Varyn the Valiant must explain to Bjorn what happened to Hrothgar, and why Varyn left the Stormpeak Clan.

+##### Draven Flameforge
+* *Actualization.* Draven learns who he once was and faces Hrothgar for the second time.
+* *Prerequisites.*
+	- [ ] Draven meets Varyn the Valiant and learns of his battle with Hrothgar, and why he lost his memories.
+	- [ ] Draven learns that Hrothgar now possesses the Etherseraph and a fragment of the FKD.

+##### Geralt Wolfsbane
+* *Actualization.* Geralt learns what happened to his parents, and decides whether or not to follow in their footsteps.
+* *Prerequisites.*
+	* [ ] Geralt learns of the Steelhardt's intended use, and his parents involvement with House Cannith.
+	* [ ] Geralt learns Sibernyan from Varyn the Valiant, and understands the Steelhardt Schematic page.
+	* [ ] Geralt learns of Vorak's role in his parent's assassination.

+##### Forge
+* *Actualization.* Find a creation forge, decide if he should create more warforged in his image or them all down permanently.
+* *Prerequisites.*
+	* [ ] Forge learns the location of a creation forge
+	* [ ] Forge learns of the requirements to create a properly working Steelhardt from Geralt's schematics.

+##### Lox Tempest
+* *Actualization.* Learn of Elix's fate, resolve his contract with Mordakhesh.
+* *Prerequisites.*
+	* [ ] Lox learns of his Daughter's fate, why she wasn't on the airship and what really happened to her (still a work in progress)
+	* [ ] Lox learns who his patron is, and decides whether or not he will execute Mordakhesh's favor when the time comes.

+##### Nyx Tempest
+* *Actualization.* Learn of Elix's fate (NEEDS MORE DEVELOPMENT)
+* *Prerequisites.*
+	* [ ] Nyx learns why her daughter wasn't on the airship, and what happened to her.